mark0698/Javascript-Project/README.md

 <h3><u>Features</u></h3>
 <h4><u>Existing feautures</u></h4>
 <li>Landing page</li>
 <p>The index.html page is the only page of the website, it is host to the game and scoreboard.
-<li>Notification on load</li>
-<p>Upon load, the user is greated with a notification from the browser with regards some of the rules, this can be removed by clicking ok.
+On load you are greated by a modal that overlays the game.
 <li>Game Section</li>
 <p>The game section is host to the controls of the game, these include three buttons signifying rock paper and scissors.
 The user can choose at random.
 <li>Results Section</li>